 Joyce Dubow, who has been at AARP for 22 years, is a Principal for health policy and strategy in AARP's Office of the Executive Vice-president for Policy and Strategy.
 She has responsibility for a portfolio related to AARP's health care initiatives with a focus on health care quality, HIT, and consumer decision making, as well as private health plans in the Medicare program.
 Joyce serves on several multi-stakeholder groups seeking to improve the quality and the delivery of health care services, including the board of the National Quality Forum.
 Ms. Dubow holds a B.A. in Political Science from the University of Michigan and a Masters in Urban Planning from Hunter College of the University of the City of New York.

 Cary Sennett is a physician who has long been an advocate for informed patient decision-making.
-He currently serves as Vice President, Personalized Health Insights at WellPoint.
-Prior to joining WellPoint, Dr. Sennett was President of IMPAQ International, a policy research firm in Columbia, MD.
-He has also served as a a Fellow in the Economic Studies Program at the Brookings Institution and Managing Director for Health Care Finance Reform at the Engelberg Center within Brookings.
-He has held a number of leadership roles in healthcare, including senior positions at NCQA (where he led the development of HEDIS, NCQA's standard set of information to guide choices about health plans), the American Board of Internal Medicine, and the American College of Cardiology.
-Dr. Sennett has served on a number of Committees at the National Quality Forum, and served as Vice Chair of the AMA Physician Consortium for Performance Improvement (AMA-PCPI) from 2006-2009, where he established and chaired the Consortium's Purchaser-Consumer Advisory Panel.
+He currently serves as President and CEO of the Asthma and Allergy Foundation of America.
+Prior to that, he served as Vice President, Personalized Health Insights at WellPoint and as President of IMPAQ International, a policy research firm in Columbia, MD.
+He has held a number of leadership roles in healthcare, including senior positions at the Brookings Institution, NCQA, the American Board of Internal Medicine, and the American College of Cardiology.
+Dr. Sennett has served on several committees at the National Quality Forum and served as Vice Chair of the AMA Physician Consortium for Performance Improvement where he established and chaired the Consortium's Purchaser-Consumer Advisory Panel.
 He is a Board Certified internist (MD, Yale; residency at Harvard's Brigham and Women's Hospital) and holds a PhD from MIT in health policy and management.